Great Sankey Primary School

 Welcome back Oak Tree Class!

-I hope you have all had a lovely summer holidays, spending time with family and friends, and the children are ready for their first term of the new academic year!
+Welcome back!
+I hope you have all had a lovely Easter, spending time with family and friends, and the children are ready for the new term ahead!

 If there are ever any questions or concerns, please don't hesitate to get in touch.
 The support you give is essential for your child's progress and the closer we can work together, the better it will be for them.
 Finally, don’t forget to follow our class on twitter @OakClass_Sankey for regular updates.